 On April 1, 2019, the company completed its acquisition of all of the capital stock of Cooking Solutions Group, Inc. ("Cooking Solutions Group") from Standex International Corporation, which consists of the brands APW Wyott, Bakers Pride, BKI and Ultrafryer with locations in Texas, South Carolina and Mexico for a purchase price of approximately \$106.1 million.
-The purchase price is subject to adjustment based upon a working capital provision provided by the purchase agreement.
-The company expects to finalize this in the third quarter of 2019.
+During the third quarter of 2019, the company finalized the working capital provision provided for by the purchase agreement resulting in a payment due seller of \$0.1 million.